 Some say that they have tried to research it but get so confused and overwhelmed that they just give up.

-In this blog, which is geared towards preconception, fertility, and pregnancy, I attempt to make “MTHFR” easier to understand.
+In this blog, which is geared towards preconception, fertility, and pregnancy, I try to make “MTHFR” easier for you to understand.

 MTHFR (methylene tetrahydrofolate reductase) is an enzyme which is necessary for many important chemical reactions in the body.

 One such reaction is the conversion of folate (naturally occurring folic acid in food e.g. green leafy veggies, legumes, eggs) into the active (more usable) form which is called 5-MTHF (5-methyltetrahydrofolate) – Vitamin B9.